ISBM David T. Wilson-Sheth Foundation Award for Long Term Impact in B2B Marketing Call for Nominations

 Nominations are invited from any individuals and self-nominations are permitted.
 The nominations should include a pdf of the nominated paper as well as a nominating letter, not to exceed 500 words, that addresses the impact criteria above.

-Nominations should be directed to Gary L. Lilien, ISBM Research Director Emeritus (Glilien@psu.edu) who will serve as chair of the award committee.
-Other committee members are Andrew Petersen, Penn State and ISBM Associate Director and Ruth Bolton, Arizona State University, and Sheth Foundation Board President.
+Nominations should be directed to Stefan Wuyts, ISBM Director (firstname.lastname@example.org) who will serve as chair of the award committee.
+Other committee members are Andrew Petersen, Penn State and ISBM Associate Director, Gary Lilien, Penn State, ISBM Research Director Emeritus, and Ruth Bolton, Arizona State University, and Sheth Foundation Board President.